Gpooja13/instagram-clone-app/README.md

 # React Instagram Clone

-This project is a clone of the popular social media platform Instagram, built using React JS.
+This project is a clone of the popular social media platform Instagram, built using the MERN stack.

 The purpose of this clone is to replicate the core functionalities of Instagram, allowing users to share photos, follow other users, like and comment on posts, and explore content posted by others, with the user interface of the popular social media platform - Instagram.